 Due to the current COVID-19 pandemic, many team leaders have found themselves managing a remote team for the first time.
 This brings with it different challenges and opportunities, but above all, it’s essential to encourage collaboration within your team – especially in times of uncertainty.
 Tiger’s Head of the Permanent Division in the West End,

 Onboarding can make or break an employee’s experience when starting a new role.
 Research by Gallup found that only 12% of “employees strongly agree their workplace does a great job of onboarding new employees.”

-Considering a great onboarding experience can improve employee retention rates by 82%, neglecting this process can be both costly and time consuming in the long run.
+Considering a great onboarding experience can improve employee retention rates by 82%, neglecting these process can be both costly and time consuming in the long run.

-This is especially relevant when hiring for graduate jobs in Dubai, as they often have little experience in corporate environments.
-Graduate recruitment in Dubai is a competitive market, so you don’t want to be losing your new employees just a few days in because of onboarding issues.
+This is especially relevant when hiring for graduate jobs in NYC, as they often have little experience in corporate environments.
+Graduate recruitment in New York is a competitive market, so you don’t want to be losing your new employees just a few days in because of onboarding issues.
 So, how do you onboard graduates?